Get insider access

 8. Best Cheap TV

-If you want something cheap that gets the job done, the Roku Select Series is the best widely available cheap TV we've tested.
-It isn't as good in a dark room as the Hisense U6K due to its lack of local dimming, although its contrast and black uniformity are certainly good enough for a pleasant dark room viewing experience.
-It doesn't get very bright in HDR, but it has decent reflection handling, so it can handle a few lights in a moderately-lit room.
-Alternatively, its SDR brightness is good, so it's more versatile if you mostly watch SDR content.
-It's also at its best when watching high-quality 4k content, as its image processing is disappointing overall.
+It's not the best TV in the world, but if you want something cheap that gets the job done, the Hisense A7N is the best widely available cheap TV we've tested.
+It isn't as good in a dark room as the Hisense U6/U6N due to its lack of local dimming.
+However, its contrast and black uniformity are certainly good enough for a decent dark room viewing experience, and its ability to display a wide range of colors means colors are vibrant and lifelike.
+It doesn't get very bright in SDR, but it has good reflection handling, so it can handle a few lights in a moderately lit room.
+Unfortunately, it's quite dim in HDR, so highlights in HDR content lack impact.

 See our review